Kiffhost/exalted-scripture-understanding/Items/Mortal Weapons & Armour/Mortal Weapons/Hook Sword.md

   - hook swords
   - hooked sword
 ---
-The hook sword is similar in appearance to a [[straight sword]], except it ends in a J-shaped hook that curves back along the inside of the blade.
+The hook sword is similar in appearance to a [[Straight Sword]], except it ends in a J-shaped hook that curves back along the inside of the blade.
 They’re usually wielded paired.